Sushiba2ker/Table-reservations/README.md

 ## 📄 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is for educational and demonstration purposes.
+No specific license has been applied.

 ---